Boryslav: Jewish casualties

-Following this, two separate ghettos were created in Boryslav, including one for workers in the oil industry.
+Two separate ghettos were created in Boryslav, including one for workers in the oil industry.
 In October 1942, the German and local Ukrainians and Poles, led by German soldiers, rounded up more than 1000 Jews and sent them to Belzec to be murdered.
 In another action in November, about 1500 Jews were rounded up, held for three weeks under depraved conditions in a local cinema, and then sent to Belzec.
-Beitz again was able to rescue some children and help some adults escape across the Hungarian border.

 During the fifth action in February 1943, 600 Jews were shot by members of the Ukrainian Auxiliary Police, German police, and the Schupo.
 The isolated executions of Jews in hiding took place all the time from May till June 1943 until the total liquidation of the Boryslav ghetto at the end of June 1943.
 Over the course of one week, the German forces murdered around 700 Jews (sick, young and elderly Jews and members of the Jewish Police).
 Other Jews were hunted down by Ukrainian and German forces and shot.
 The remaining Jews were deported to different labor camps (Plaszów and Mauthausen) from April to June 1944.
 In all, over 10,000 Jews native to Boryslaw were shot by Germans and Ukrainians or murdered in the camps.